 Cape Town is the second most populous metropolis after Johannesburg in South Africa and is a popular expat destination.
 As a coastal city, Cape Town has most – visited destination V&A Waterfront, one of the New Seven Wonders of the world – Table Mountain and a UNESCO World Heritage Site – Robben Island.
 Therefore, Cape Town is also a popular tourist destination attracting millions of international visitors around the world.
 Cape Town ranked top three of Africa‘s main economic centre.
-Industries such as wood product manufacturing, financial services and clothing have better comparative advantage in Cape Town.
+Industries such as wood product manufacturing, financial services and clothing have a better comparative advantage in Cape Town.

 One of the must-try traditional snack foods in Cape Town is Biltong, which is a flavored dried meat.
 Another unique dish in Cape Town is Waterblommetjie Bredie, which is a wildflower.
 South African people cook the wildflower with potato and some meat.
 During weekends, hosting a barbecue party is popular in Cape Town.
 Cape Town expats will enjoy a wide variety of dining choices in the city.

 Expats and visitors will find Cape Town’s shopping experience very pleasant.
 There are markets with jewellery, clothing and crafts.
 No matter you are looking for international boutique brands, or local design, Cape Town has much to offer.

 Like Johannesburg, Cape Town’s healthcare facilities are considered of a high standard in Africa.
 However, the public medical facilities aim to serve local communities, often understaffed with long queues.
 Expats moving to Cape Town will want to use the private healthcare system.
 This is not only because the private medical care system provides more comfortable medical services, but also the privacy many westerners require.
 Expats living in Johannesburg should obtain adequate international health insurance coverage if want to use private medical facilities.

 Expats moving to Cape Town should check their vaccination status before leaving.
 Some recommendations include Diphtheria, Tetanus, Pertussis, Polio, Hepatitis A and C, etc. It is critical for expats to consult a medical professional about vaccination requirements before departure.